A mobile DJ can be a rewarding side hustle. It’s rare to be able to do what you love and get paid for it. For some, it can even be very lucrative.

 If you are struggling to find gigs, don’t give up!
 Just keep building relationships and working on your marketing skills.
 You just have to reach the critical mass required to have the gigs rolling in.

-I hope this article has inspired some of you to take the first steps to becoming a mobile DJ.
+I hope this article has inspired some of you to take the first steps to become a mobile DJ.
 If you’ve found this useful, we’d love a share on social media.

 Until next time!